Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Theoretical framework and computation setup

 Here \(\sigma_{\mathrm{int}}\) originates from the interference between the SM and dimension-six SMEFT amplitudes scaling as \(\Lambda^{-2}\), while \(\sigma_{\mathrm{quad}}\) and \(\sigma_{\mathrm{cross}}\) denote the diagonal (\(c_i^2\)) and off-diagonal (\(c_i c_j\)) quadratic contributions scaling as \(\Lambda^{-4}\).
 An analogous parametrisation will be adopted for the partial widths, $\Gamma$.
 In all our results we set $\Lambda=1$ TeV.

 We use a specific flavour assumption of the SMEFT focused on top-quark interactions:

 where the subscripts denote the five-fermion representations of the SM.
 This minimal relaxation of the $U(3)^5$ group allows for top-quark-chirality-flipping interactions, such as dipole interactions and modifications to the top-Yukawa coupling.
-We adhere to the notation and operator conventions of Refs.~\cite{Aguilar-Saavedra:2018ksv,Degrande:2020evl} and focus on the four-heavy subclass of dimension-six four-fermion operators defined as follows:
+In the widely-used Warsaw basis~\cite{Grzadkowski:2010es}, the four-heavy subclass of dimension-six four-fermion operators are defined as follows:

-where the notation $\mathcal{Q}$ denotes operators written in the original Warsaw basis~\cite{Grzadkowski:2010es}, with corresponding WCs denoted as $C_{i}$.
+where only third-generation quark fields are understood and we have used the notation $\mathcal{Q}$ to denote operators written in said Warsaw basis, with the corresponding WCs denoted as $C_{i}$.
 However, in this work, we use operators aligned with the \texttt{dim6top}~\cite{Aguilar-Saavedra:2018ksv} and \texttt{SMEFTatNLO}~\cite{Degrande:2020evl} conventions, hereafter referred to as the `top basis'—in which the operators are written as $\mathcal{O}_i$ with Wilson coefficients $c_i$.
-The translations of four-heavy coefficients at tree level from the Warsaw basis to the top basis are shown in~\cref{eq:dim64f_smeftatnlo_basis_main}.
+The translations of four-heavy coefficients at tree level from the Warsaw basis to the top basis are as follows:

 The corresponding state-of-the-art constraints are reported in the recent global fit of Ref.~\cite{Celada:2024mcf}.

-We note here that, in all our computations, we adopt the definition of the four-heavy operator in terms of Warsaw-basis operators, i.e.\ $\mathcal{O}_{QQ}^8=\mathcal{Q}_{qq}^{(3)}/8+\mathcal{Q}_{qq}^{(1)}/24$, rather than $\mathcal{O}_{QQ}^8=(\bar{Q}\gamma^{\mu}T^{A}Q)(\bar{Q}\gamma_{\mu}T^{A}Q)$.
+We note here that, in all our computations, we adopt the definition of the four-heavy operator, $\mathcal{O}_{QQ}^8$, in terms of Warsaw-basis operators, i.e.\ $\mathcal{O}_{QQ}^8=\mathcal{Q}_{qq}^{(3)}/8+\mathcal{Q}_{qq}^{(1)}/24$, rather than $\mathcal{O}_{QQ}^8=(1/2)(\bar{Q}\gamma^{\mu}T^{A}Q)(\bar{Q}\gamma_{\mu}T^{A}Q)$.
 The two expressions differ by an evanescent operator, as also discussed in Ref.~\cite{Haisch:2024wnw}.
 Numerical results can differ between the two definitions when the evanescent operator contributes.
-All our results are consistent with the first definition, and we will comment on this further.
+All our results are consistent with the former definition, and we will comment on this further.